callahantiff/PheKnowLator/README.rst

 **Create Input Dependencies**

-Several input documents must be created before the `pkt_kg` library can be utilized.
+Several input documents must be created before the ``pkt_kg`` library can be utilized.
 Each of the input documents are listed below by knowledge graph build step:

-*Download Data*
+*DOWNLOAD DATA*

-This code requires three documents within the `resources` directory to run successfully.
+This code requires three documents within the ``resources`` directory to run successfully.
 For more information on these documents, see `Document Dependencies`_:

 * `resources/resource_info.txt`_
 * `resources/ontology_source_list.txt`_